 Learn how to link a deposit to an invoice in QuickBooks Online.

 When you receive bank deposits from your customer, you need to link them to an invoice.
-Doing this ensures accurate records and helps avoid errors when you reconcile your accounts.
+This keeps your records accurate and helps avoid errors when its time to reconcile your accounts.
 We'll show you how to link a deposit to an invoice.

-To link a deposit to an invoice, here's a few things to check:
+Before you link a deposit to an invoice, here's a few things to check:

-- Payment hasn't been entered and linked to the invoice.
+- Confirm that the payment hasn't been entered and linked to the invoice.

-- The payment was entered through Bank Deposit instead of Receive Payment.
+- Make sure the payment was entered through Bank Deposit and not through Receive Payment.

 Find and edit the deposit

-- Find the account you deposited the payment to, then select View Register (or Account History).
+- Find the account you deposited the payment to and select View Register.

-- Locate and choose the correct deposit, select Edit.
+- Locate and select the correct deposit.
+Then select Edit.

 Apply the deposit entry as an invoice payment